verisign/check_recursive_validation/README.md

 ==========================
 Nagios plugin to check validation status of a recursive name server.

-The plugin sends two queries (./DNSKEY by default) to a recursive name server.
-The first query is sent with DO=0 (validation disabled).
-If this query fails, the plugin returns a WARNING.
+The plugin sends one or more queries (./DNSKEY by default) to a recursive name server.
+If the first response comes back with AD=1, the plugin reports SUCCESS.

-The second query is sent with DO=1 (validation enabled).
-If this query fails, or if the response does not have AD=1, the plugin returns a CRITICAL error.
+If the first response comes back as SERVFAIL, the plugin sends another query with CD=1.
+If the second response comes back, the plugin assumes the first error was due to a DNSSEC validation problem and it reports a CRITICAL error.
+However, if the second response also comes back as SERVFAIL, the plugin returns a WARNING for general resolution failure.

+Timeouts generate a WARNING.

+All other responses generate a CRITICAL error.

 requirements
 ------------